Alan Perreiah

-Alan Perreiah (born 11 April 1937) is an American philosopher and an historian of philosophy, with a special interest the development of logic in Western Europe from the fifth to fifteenth century.
-He is best known for his research on the 15th-century Italian philosopher Paul of Venice.
-He is a former professor and director of undergraduate studies in the department of philosophy at the University of Kentucky.
+Alan Perreiah (born 11 April 1937) is an American philosopher and historian of philosophy, with a special interest in the development of logic in Western Europe from the fifth to the fifteenth centuries.
+He is known for his research on the 15th-century Italian philosopher Paul of Venice.
+He is Professor Emeritus of Philosophy at the University of Kentucky.

 Early life and education

-Alan was born in Los Angeles, California.
-He received a BA in the Arts from Loyola Marymount University.
-He received an MA in the Arts from Marquette University.
+Perreiah was born in Los Angeles, California.
+He received an MA in philosophy from Marquette University in 1961.
 He received his PhD from Indiana University in 1967.
+His dissertation was titled Is There a Doctrine of Supposition in the Logica Magna?